jhorber95/soaint/README.md

 # SOAINT

-This application was generated using JHipster 6.10.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.3](https://www.jhipster.tech/documentation-archive/v6.10.3).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: